As a parent of a dog with allergies, I understand the struggle of finding hypoallergenic treats and foods that my dog, Ginger, can eat.

 Click here to find Instinct on Chewy.com

-Chewing on bones help keep dog’s teeth clean and healthy.
+Chewing on bones helps keep a dog’s teeth clean and healthy.
 But when you have a dog with allergies, it can be difficult to find something they can chew on.
 If your dog is not allergic to beef, then you will have an easier time finding bones.
-But since Ginger can not eat beef I need to find alternatives.
+But since Ginger can not eat beef, I need to find alternatives.
 Here are a few I found that my dogs love.

 15. WHIMZEES Alligator Dental Dog Treats